6.6 Duramax Diesel MPG

 2. LLY (Mid-2004 To 2006 Model Year)

 After the smash hit that was the LB7, changes were made to the 6.6 Duramax diesel V8.
 This came out as the ‘LLY’, which replaced the LB7 mid-year through 2004.
 The LLY was mostly the same, as it was fitted on the following iterations of the Chevy Silverado HD and GMC Sierra HD.
-Nonetheless, GM had become more conscious of its emissions output by now, especially in the 6.6 Duramax.
+Nonetheless, GM has become more conscious of its emissions output by now.

 While the LB7 was naturally aspirated, the LLY had a Garrett turbocharger – which remains to this day.
-It was tuned to include a variable geometry vane system, and GM-Isuzu installed an EGR valve, as well.
-Outside of Chevrolet and GMC, fellow GM stablemate, Hummer, included the 6.6 Duramax turbo diesel in the H1 Alpha.
-Apart from that, here are a few more unique features of the LLY:
+It was tuned to include a variable geometry vane system, and GM-Isuzu installed an EGR valve, too.
+Outside of Chevrolet and GMC, Hummer included the 6.6 Duramax turbo diesel in the H1 Alpha.
+Apart from that, here are some unique features of the LLY:

 • Power output was raised across the board to 310hp and 520lb-ft of torque.
-Although in the 2006 model year, torque was increased further to 605hp.
+However, in the 2006 model year, torque was increased further to 605hp.

 • Owing to that Garrett turbocharger and the inclusion of variable valve timing tech, torque could be delivered at revs as low as 1,600RPM.